-Mr. Grange is the Chair of the firm's International section and a member of the Corporate section.
+Mr. Grange is a member of the firm's International and Corporate section.
 Mr. Grange has a broad international and domestic background in general corporate, M&A, private equity, hi-tech/digital media, alternative energy technologies, direct sales, MLM, international and domestic distributorships, medical device, pharmaceutical and other life science company representation.
 He has worked as an attorney in Tokyo and New York City, where he represented publicly-traded and privately-held clients in all facets of M&A transactions such as cash/stock deals, reverse subsidiary mergers and other matters.
 He also advised clients on hi-tech and alternative energy transactions, project finance work including geothermal, natural gas, clean-coal, wind, biodiesel and ethanol facilities.

 Mr. Grange is recognized as one of Utah's Legal Elite for international law and as a Mountain States Super Lawyers Rising Star for mergers and acquisitions.